 Coming from Yogyakarta?
 Check out this blogger’s experience on Mt Bromo before Mt.
 Ijen!

-Descending into the crater gets a little hairier but as long as you go slow its easy enough.
-Walking down the path you’l start to see local miners coming up the trail carrying as much as 70kg of sulfur on their backs!
+Descending into the crater gets a little hairier but as long as you go slow it is easy enough.
+Walking down the path you’ll start to see local miners coming up the trail carrying as much as 70kg of sulfur on their backs!

-Once inside the crater you should to wear a gas mask.
-The only reason there is blue fire is because of the sulfurous gas coming out.
+Once inside the crater, you should wear a gas mask.
+The only reason there is blue fire is that of the sulfurous gas coming out.
 You’ll be happy to wear this wartime apparatus when puffs of sulfurous smoke billow towards you but even happier when the blue glows appears!